google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 <!--
 We need to introduce a little modelling terminology at this point.
 You sometimes hear about the "bottom" or "top" of a model.
 Which end is which?

-If you think about a model as a funnel, then it makes sense for the input side to be the top and the output to be the bottom.
-However, that isn't the terminology that caught on.

-Instead, many papers illustrated models with the input layer at the bottom and the output layer at the top of diagrams.
+Many papers illustrated models with the input layer at the bottom and the output layer at the top of diagrams.
 Culture now dictates that the bottom of a model is the input and the top of a model is the output.

 Image Details:
 * [bottom-top.png](http://www.google.com): Copyright Google